The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

-For the corporate tax multiplier, interaction effects appear to be smaller.
-Moreover, the multiplier is unaffected by the size of the pass-through sector.
+The corporate tax multiplier features smaller interaction effects and seems unaffected by the size of the pass-through sector.
 This happens because a smaller pass-through sector implies larger aggregate stimulus after a corporate tax cut, but also a larger loss of corporate tax revenues - since a larger share of the economy receives the tax cut.
-The multiplier takes into account both effects, which almost perfectly offset each other in this specific experiment.
+These two effects almost perfectly offset each other in this specific experiment.